-Pancreatic cancer starts in the pancreas.
-Most pancreatic cancers are exocrine tumors.
-Pancreatic neuroendocrine tumors, or islet cell tumors, are less common but can often have a better prognosis.
+Most pancreatic cancers are exocrine cancers.
+Pancreatic neuroendocrine tumors (NETs), or islet cell tumors, are less common but tend to have a better outlook (prognosis).